microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/hackiot_philly.md

 The binary file is ready to be uploaded to the device.

 - Connect the device via USB to your computer
-- Outside of the System Workbench IDE open a Widnows file explorer or OSX Finder window and find the attached device.
+- Outside of the System Workbench IDE open a Windows file explorer or OSX Finder window and find the attached device.
 It should appear as an external device and have a name similar to `DIS_L072Z`

 Now you need to grab the binary and upload to the device.